Bryan-Serafim/agro-ai/README.md

 - **Backend & Database:** Supabase (PostgreSQL, Authentication)
 - **Serverless Compute:** Supabase Edge Functions
 - **Artificial Intelligence:**
-  - **OpenAI:** Contextual text generation and dialogue management.
+  - **OpenAI:** Handles both contextual text generation and image analysis, enabling unified processing for crop diagnosis and recommendations.
-  - **Google Cloud Vision API:** Image processing and visual analysis of crop issues.

 ## 5. Architecture Overview

 AgroAI leverages a modern, serverless architecture to ensure scalability and ease of deployment.

-- The **Frontend** provides a responsive interface built with React and TypeScript, communicating directly with Supabase for authentication and database operations.
+- The Frontend provides a responsive interface built with React and TypeScript, communicating directly with Supabase for authentication and database operations.
-- The **Backend** relies on Supabase for data persistence and user management.
+- The Backend relies on Supabase for data persistence and user management.
-- **Supabase Edge Functions** act as a secure middleware layer, processing user requests from the frontend, managing API keys securely, and orchestrating calls to the OpenAI and Google Cloud Vision APIs before returning the synthesized guidance to the user.
+- Supabase Edge Functions act as a secure middleware layer, processing user requests from the frontend, managing API keys securely, and orchestrating calls to the OpenAI API for both text and image understanding before returning the synthesized guidance to the user.

 ## 6. How It Works